-- 5. To the best of my knowledge, I am not subject of any pending criminal or administrative investigation or proceeding. - 6.
-I shall faithfully and diligently comply with my duties and responsibilities as independent director under the SRC and its Implementing Rules and Regulations, the Code of Corporate Governance, and other SEC issuances. - 7.
+5. To the best of my knowledge, I am not subject of any pending criminal or administrative investigation or proceeding.

+- 6. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the SRC and its Implementing Rules and Regulations, the Code of Corporate Governance, and other SEC issuances. - 7.
 I shall inform the corporate secretary of GT Capital Holdings, Inc. of any changes in the abovementioned information within (5) days from its occurrence.

-1 4 MAR 2024

-Done, this day of March 2024, at Makati City.

-RENE J. BUENAVENTURA Affiant

-REPUBLIC OF THE PHILIPPINES) CITY OF MAKATI)S.S.

-SUBSCRIBED AND SWORN to before me this

-, affiant exhibiting to me his Passport

-Doc No. 33; Page No. 7; Book No. 7;

-Series of 2024.

-ATTY.
-MARIA SOF A A. LOPEZ

-Appointment No. M-231 until December 2024

-3/F GT Tower Int'l Ayala Ave. cor.
-H.V. dela Costa St, Makati City Roll No. 38610/05.13.1993/MCLE Comp.
+1 4 MAR 2024 Done, this day of March 2024, at Makati City.
+RENE J. BUENAVENTURA Affiant REPUBLIC OF THE PHILIPPINES) CITY OF MAKATI)S.S.
+1 4 MAR 2024 SUBSCRIBED AND SWORN to before me this , affiant exhibiting to me his Passport issued on Doc No. 33; ATTY.
+MARIA SOFIA A. LOPEZ Page No. 7: Notary Public for Makati City Book No. 🧟 ; Appointment No. M-231 until December 2024 \$3/F GT Tower Int'l Avala Ave. cor.
+H.V. dela Costa St. Makati City Series of 2024.
+Roll Nc.
+38610/05.13.1993/MCLE Comp.
 No. VII-0018672